tahsinAmin/Auto-Search/README.md

 - [x] Showing the city name in capiatl letter
 - [x] Able to Fetch data from local json file in ReactJS
 - [x] Able to show json data in page
-- [ ] Use of Frmaer Motipon to bounce weather icons
+- [ ] Use of Framer Motion to bounce weather icons
 - [ ] Search Fligth button needs to be moveable once clicked
 - [ ] Must replace bus icon wqith plane icon
 - [ ] show a message if no flights found

 ## Tiny tasks

-- [ ] Remove countreyName variable if not needed
+- [ ] Remove countryName variable if not needed
 - [ ] Better fonts needed
 - [ ] bus icon needs to be removed
+- [ ] Is there a way to figure out if any of my npm packages is unused or installed by mistake?

 ## Npm pakages needed